ak2411/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interaction outputs and inputs.

-**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***
+**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\*** Ideas for the hand pose detector -
+object: phone
+- can use different poses to assign shortcuts for how you want to control the iphone (e.g. with ITTT)
+- e.g. we can make a fist and shake the hand to signify setting the alarm
+- use hands to cover the camera and uncover to mute/unmute the phone
+- we can also use a unique hand pose like touching the ring finger and index finger with the thumb to turn the hand pose detector on or off to avoid accidental detections
+- hand open and close to call the phone with wheels to you
+- a hand menu for interactions where you don't want to touch any buttons

 ### Part C
 ### Test the interaction prototype